ReachPlus/ServerMonitor/readme.md

 Service Monitor
 ---------------
 This code sample, installed as windows service, monitors a server by sending ping commands.
-If server fails to reply to a ping this sample application sends pre-generated Alerts using the ReachPlus Alerts SDK.
+If the server fails to reply to a ping this sample sends pre-generated Alerts using the ReachPlus Alerts SDK.

 You may change configuration parameters such as username and  password in *ServerMonitor.exe.config*.
 After generating binaries use *installutil.exe* to install the service.